nx-lr/protea/readme.md

 ## Introduction

-Protea is a type-safe and multi-paradigm programming language designed to be used in building cross-platform client- and server-side applications, with a focus on performance and simplicity.
-It was born out of the overall frustration of the JavaScript ecosystem and language, while still embracing the "JS everywhere" paradigm.
+Protea is a type-safe, multi-paradigm programming language with a familiar syntax for building cross-platform full-stack applications and libraries with a single programming language.
+It is created out of the frustration of JavaScript with many developers, while still embracing many of its best features.

-Protra comes with a lightning-fast compiler that outputs a highly optimized and performant JavaScript code, while keeping a syntax that looks like it, while avoiding many of the mistakes from languages past. and the ecosystem within your reach.
-You can also use Protea to build your own custom components, give them styling and functionality and use them in your applications.
+### Optimized for the entire stack

+- A programming language that is easy to learn, with a familiar syntax and features inspired by popular languages
+- Style components with CSS them, build UIs with JSX, and bind them with data and code
+- Modules, namespacing and routing for code splitting and distribution
+- Define and manipulate data with schemas, queries and transformations, inspired by SQL and GraphQL
+- Complete support for reactive, event-driven, asynchronous or concurrent programming

+### Productive development

+- Use the Protea REPL to explore the language and its features
+- Make changes to your source code iteratively, using hot-reload to see the effects in real-time
+- Write code with a flexible yet robust type system, with rich code analysis and powerful tooling
+- Do profiling, test-driven development and code verification with a built-in testing framework

+### Fast on every platform (help needed!)

+- JIT-compilation to native machine code for the fastest possible performance
+- Run your apps on the web with the power of JavaScript and WebAssembly
+- Run backend code to support your app, while giving you access to many popular libraries across different platforms.

 ---